Practicing Better – So You Can “Take it to the Stage”

 Solution #1: Practice More Like You Play

 It forces the new musical ideas to develop.
 And to take their new idea and move it all over the neck, in time with actual music.
 It’s challenging and they struggle at first…but it’s worth it when they have a new skill they are truly fluent with.

 Problem #2: Not Practicing Integration

 Another thing that is super common among students is the misconception they’ll just be able to magically string together licks they already know with a new skill they have learned.

 Solution #2: Find Several Ways to Blend Old and New Licks

 You want your musical ideas to flow and sound natural – any good player in the audience will know when you get “stuck” between ideas.
 Practice playing licks in the opposite order…practice playing them ascending and descending…. and pretty soon you’ll have multiple variations of super smooth “monster” licks!!!!!

 A word of advice and caution….

-About the author: Charlie Long is a seasoned rock/blues/fusion guitarist that also has a deep background in techniques that facilitate better learning.
+About the author: Our friends, Charlie Long is a seasoned rock/blues/fusion guitarist that also has a deep background in techniques that facilitate better learning.
 St. Louis Guitar Lessons is where you can study with him, and supercharge your playing to reach your guitar goals!!!!